 Credit Default Swaps and Corporate Debt Structure

-Credit default swaps (CDSs) are bilateral contracts that contain private information about the underlying firm.
-CDS trading could reveal such information to the market, thereby altering firms’ financing choices.
-We find that firms use more public debt and less bank debt when there is CDS trading on their debt.
+Whether and how Credit default swaps (CDSs) affect corporate debt structure remains an unanswered question.
+We find that firms use more public debt and less bank debt when CDSs reference their debt start trading.
 The results are robust to the endogeneity of CDS trading.
-Furthermore, the effect of CDS trading is more pronounced for informationally opaque firms, suggesting that CDS trading improves the information environment.
-These findings suggest that the informational role of CDSs has real effects on corporate debt structure.
+Furthermore, the increase in public debt is concentrated in senior bonds and notes, which are the most common CDS reference assets.
+The effect of CDS trading is most pronounced when bond underwriters take a net selling CDS position and for informationally opaque firms.
+These findings suggest that the hedging and informational roles of CDSs have real effects on corporate debt structure.

-Keywords: Credit Default Swaps, Corporate Debt Structure, Information Environment
+Keywords: Credit Default Swaps, Corporate Debt Structure, Hedging, Information Environment

 Suggested Citation: Suggested Citation